ScieNFT/contracts/README.md

 # ScieNFT Blockchain Contracts

-This project contains the solidity contracts used by ScieNFT.
+This project contains the solidity contracts used by ScieNFT, and a gRPC microservice using Nest.js.

 ### Tokens